hibahnav/DataVis/Patents.md

 {work from home, telework, remote work, teleworking, working from home, remote working, work from anywhere, working at home, mobile work, mobile working, videoconference, virtual office,  distance work, virtual work, work remotely, home office,  home based office, home based work, digital work, teleconferencing, telecommuter, telecommuting}

-After compiling a full dataset after merging each of the above datasets, I filtered for the years 2019, 2020 and 2021 to compare the amount of patent applications for each year (code to come soon).
+After compiling a full dataset (which entailed merging each of the above datasets), I filtered for the years 2019, 2020 and 2021 to compare the amount of patent applications for each year (code to come soon).

 This was all done in R.